strongesthuman/ipconverter/README.md

 # Setup

-Download the above script and go to the directory where you've downloaded it.
+You can download the file (ipconverter) that has functions directly from above or if you're a linux geek and want to download the file from terminal only,

+<pre><code> wget https://raw.githubusercontent.com/bug-hunter-karna/ipconverter/master/ipconverter </code></pre>

 Append the functions from <code>  ipconverter </code> to <code> \~/.bashrc </code>  or <code>\~/.bash_profile</code>